TheWever/TheWever/README.md

 Im an experienced software engeneer and most familiar with python and c#

 ## Socials:
-• Discord: Wever#3255
+• Discord: thewever

 • Stackoverflow: TheWever

-• Twitter: TheWever_
+• Twitter: InvalidWever

-• Xbox: NoNarrator

-• Oculus: NoNarrator

 ...